14 Feb 2026

 But there is a flip side to this, and some reason to rejoice.

 All of our problems are average too.
+Wanting to become better at your job?
+Trying to reduce weight and gain some muscle?
+Improve your chess ELO?
+Make the perfect badminton smash?
 Going through the worst phase of your life?
 Feeling depressed?
 Tackling an addiction?
-Trying to reduce weight and gain some muscle?
-Wanting to become better at your job?